mechabubba/bear/README.md

 # sandplate

-sandplate is a boilerplate/template discord.js bot and a sandbox for new ideas/testing stuff.
+sandplate is a boilerplate/template discord.js bot, and a sandbox for new ideas/concepts/testing.

+repo is currently without code at the moment, it'll be pushed when it's ready, and anyone will be welcome to contribute from then on

 ## trello